Please note these changes from last year.

-Students who have qualified to participate in the California State Science Fair through your fair do not need any special paper document in order to submit an application to CSSF.
-All applications to CSSF have for many years been accepted solely online.
+Students who have qualified to participate in the California Science & Engineering Fair through your fair do not need any special paper document in order to submit an application to CSEF.
+All applications to CSEF have for many years been accepted solely online.
 However, most students need more guidance than a wave towards the web, so we have produced a one-page flyer for your qualified projects (and a separate one-page flyer for your alternate projects).

 Please give one flyer to each student because each student needs to complete the online application, regardless of whether the student has worked on an individual project, or as one member of a team.

 Beginning in 1998, the number of projects which each affiliated fair is allowed to qualify to CSEF has been defined as an explicit limit by CSEF.
 These allocations are based upon the currently available space each year, determined needs across the entire State, historical participation and quality of projects from each affiliate, and discussions with our affiliates, most notably all of those participating in recent County Coordinators Conferences.
 Here are the current allocations.
 Please note that, as always, these allocations are for projects and not for students.
 A team project with three students only counts as one towards the affiliate’s total allocation.